 Next step is identifying recyclable items your company generates.
 Common single stream items include paper, cardboard, cans and bottles, but don’t overlook the more unique items like packing material, specialty paper or plastics, pallets, electronics and other office equipment that could be recycled separately.
 When recyclable materials are identified, it’s easier to educate on the “yes’s” and avoid the “no’s” altogether which can lead to contamination.
 Millennium offers free onsite Waste Stream Reviews to help you identify these items.

 After you’ve identified your recyclables, create a collection process and choose the best spots for your recycling bins.
 Millennium’s free Waste Stream Reviews can help you identify the right hauler and best collection and labeling practices for your unique business.

 Last but definitely not least, educate and motivate your coworkers!
 After you’ve done all of the hard work getting your program setup, it’s very important to make sure your team members (especially custodial staff) know about the program and know where to go with questions.
 It’s also important to keep people motivated so there’s momentum even after the initial start.
 You can do this by monitoring the results and sharing successes, or even making incentives for involvement.
 Again, Millennium can help you out with ideas on how to best educate and motivate your team.

 We are here to help you!
 Millennium works very closely with the city of Sioux Falls to help them educate both residents and businesses.
 Our community is lucky to have such a great city team who cares about recycling and continues to push forward with their education efforts.
 Just last year, the city sent out 70,000 informational flyers about what you can and can’t put in the bin, and will soon be distributing bin labels with the same message.
 Together, we can make recycling work!
-Contact us to schedule a free waste audit for your business, schedule a tour of the recycling process, or to just have one of our team members stop out and speak to your group on the benefits of recycling.
+Contact us to schedule a free Waste Stream Review for your business, schedule a tour of the recycling process, or to just have one of our team members stop out and speak to your group on the benefits of recycling.